Ed94/SectoredLang/Docs/Sector Lang.md

-# Sector Langauge
+# Sectored Langauge
-Previous called MAS (Modular Alias Sectored), the first two are not as prevalent and the main feature of the language is really just the sectorization concept for symbols.
+Previously called MAS (Modular Alias Sectored), the first two are not as prevalent and the main feature of the language is really just the sectorization concept for symbols.